-What is the difference between Mother of Millions and Mother of Thousands?
+What is the difference between Mother of Thousands and Mother of Millions?

 These two plants, Mother of Millions and Mother of Thousands are often confused with each other because of their similarities.
 The difference between the two can be found in the shape of their leaves.
 Mother of Thousands have wider, broader leaves that grow in pairs, and plantlets appearing along the edges of the leaves.
 Mother of Millions have narrow leaves with plantlets appearing at the ends or the tips of the leaves.

 Kalanchoe Daigremontiana (Mother of Thousands)

 Native to Madagascar, these are also called Bryophyllum Daigremontianum (commonly called Mother of Thousands, Alligator Plant, Mexican Hat Plant).
 Mother of Thousands are attractive and unusual looking plants with large green leaves that form baby plantlets along the edges.
 These plantlets are known to grow anywhere they land and can be difficult to get rid of because they are rapid growers.
 These plants are considered a nuisance to some and invasive weed in some areas.
 These plants are hardy and can tolerate intense heat once established.

 Mother of Millions

 Kalanchoe Delagoensis (Mother of Millions, Devil’s Backbone, Chandelier Plant)